Manager, Visitor and Member Experience

 - Partner with the other Managers of Visitor and Member Experience to hire, onboard, and train new staff

-- Demonstrate expertise to train staff in the areas of fundraising, customer service, member benefit fulfillment, database protocols, and Visitor Experience Principles
+- Demonstrate expertise in training staff in the areas of fundraising, customer service, member benefit fulfillment, database protocols, and Visitor Experience Principles

-- Instrumental in the development of staff scheduling, training, and mentoring, in coordination with the Managers of Visitor and Member Experience
+- Instrumental in the development of staff training and mentoring in coordination with the Managers of Visitor and Member Experience

-- Minimum of 3-4 years public-facing customer service experience in a sales-oriented environment
+- Minimum 5 – 7 years of public-facing customer service experience

 - Ability to develop customer relations

 - Professional communication skills by phone, email, and in-person

 - Excellent cash-handling skills and familiarity with opening and closeout procedures